1. Watercolor Paints

 I recommend starting out with Winsor & Newton’s Cotman Watercolors for tube paints.
 The colors are strong and intense but won’t break the bank.

-For cake watercolors, I love my Winsor & Newton Cotman watercolor field box set .
+For cake watercolors, I love my Winsor & Newton artist watercolor field box set .
 It’s a little pricer, but the pans last quite a while.

 Softer bristles are generally preferred by most artists.
-Sable and goat hair brushes are very soft.
+Sable and goat hair brushes are very soft and both are popular options.
 Sable bristles have a bit more “spring” than goat hair, providing the artist with a bit more control.

 Soft nylon brushes are preferred by many artists for the excellent spring and control of the stroke.
 I actually prefer to use nylon brushes for most applications.